 3. Cancel 24-48 hours before departure (for tickets are not collected, China Rail will charge 20% of the ticket price)

 When to request a cancellation

-If you wish to cancel, please send us a request at least 24 hours prior to the departure time that is printed on your train ticket.
+- Please send us a request at least 24-48 hours prior to the departure time that is printed on your train ticket.
 Refund amount will be depended on when you make the cancellation.
 We don’t process any cancellation after the train’s departed.

 How to request a cancellation

 - Cancel 24 hours before you collect will cause no cancellation fee.
-Send us an email and the refund will be back in your bank account with 24 working hours.
-But, please note, China Rail will ask for a 20% of the ticket price as a return ticket fee.
+Send us an email and the refund will be back in your bank account with 1 working day.
+Please note China Rail will ask for a 20% of the ticket price as a return ticket fee.
 We will withhold this amount on China Rail’s behalf.

-- Cancel after you collect the ticket ; this will require some cooperation on your side.
+- Cancel after you collect the ticket; this will require cooperation on your side.
 Get to any train station or ticket office, holding your paper tickets.
-Show your passport to the counter clerk (at a train station or ticket office) and ask for a cancellation.
-The clerk will return youa receipt, which shall be sent back to us.
-China Rail will charge return ticket fee based on different cancelation time biases, which will be showed on the receipt.
+Show your passport to the counter clerk at a train station and ask for a cancellation.
+The clerk will return you a receipt, which shall be sent back to us.
 We will refund you the exact same amount in accordance with the receipt.
 The refund will return to you within 24 working hours after we receive the receipt.